 - Ecclesiastes 3:20 All go to one place: all are from the dust, and all return to dust.

-9. Choose burial over cremation, because burial is at the center of the Gospel.
+9. Burial is at the center of the Gospel.

 Let me be clear about what I’m NOT saying: